lbwa/google-smart-home/README.md

 # Google Smart Home

-> This sample is used to describe how to build your own backend service associated with Google Home
+> This sample is used to describe how to build your own backend service associated with Google Home.

 ## Notice

-You should follow this step to build this sample if you want to work with firebase and a network proxy (More details: [firebase/issues/155]).
+You should follow these step to build this sample if you want to work with firebase and a network proxy (More details: [firebase/issues/155]).

 [firebase/issues/155]: https://github.com/firebase/firebase-tools/issues/155